Gulf Shores & Orange Beach Daily Beach Report for Tuesday, August 9, 2022:

-• Surf conditions: Calm with waves at 1ft or less and West running currents.
+• Surf conditions: Fair with waves at 1 to 2 feet and strong west running currents.

 • UV index: Very High

 • Tides: High Tide is scheduled at 9:01AM & Low Tide is scheduled at 9:12PM.